IonitaCatalin/JavaTechnologies/Labs10/README.md

  For this laboratory we used the containerized PayaraMicro microservices that we created in the previous [`laboratory`](https://github.com/IonitaCatalin/JavaTechnologies/tree/main/Labs9), to add a specific set of maintanance features such as health check, metrics and also resilience.

 `1`.
-The entire process of running our microservices as docker containers is further detailed in the previous laboratory which is [Laboratory9](https://github.com/IonitaCatalin/JavaTechnologies/tree/main/Labs9), also details over how to run the database as a container were included.
+The entire process of running our microservices as docker containers is further detailed in the previous [laboratory](https://github.com/IonitaCatalin/JavaTechnologies/tree/main/Labs9), also details over how to run the database as a container were included.

 `2`.

 `3`.
+For implementing a HealthCheck for our PayaraMicro microservice we built over the existing mecanisms in the eclipse.microprofile.
+We extended the class HealthCheck and overloaded the call() function to send a JSON response with details about our microservice health.
+Two checks were implied [`ServiceLiveHealthCheck`](https://github.com/IonitaCatalin/JavaTechnologies/blob/main/Labs10/service-a/src/main/java/com/javatech/labs10/health/ServiceLiveHealthCheck.java) which check for our microservice health and [`ServiceReadyHealthCheck`](https://github.com/IonitaCatalin/JavaTechnologies/blob/main/Labs10/service-a/src/main/java/com/javatech/labs10/health/ServiceReadyHealthCheck.java) which check for our service readiness.
+If a user wants to know our service readiness or liveness, all he has to do is make a call to the /health/ready and /health/live endpoints.

+`4`.